Updated on 5/1/17 from an article originally published 11/27/2012.

 But what if we are just normal people with a few legitimate reasons for the state of our home?
-Once we understand why the clutter occurs, the solutions might be easier to solve than we think!
+Once we understand why the clutter occurs, the solutions might be easier to solve than we think.

 Here are four reasons you might have a clutter problem and simple solutions to begin to overcome it.

 Every time we have a change in routine, go through a stressful period of time, have a baby, lose or start a new job, experience a financial setback, move to another home, get sick, or have any other life-altering experience, clutter multiplies.
 We tend to let things pile up because we figure we will get organized once things “settle down.”

-Solution: Don’t wait for ideal circumstances.
+Don’t wait for ideal circumstances.
 Life is a series of transitions; so find simple ways to get things in better order even in those crazy seasons.
 Focus on areas that frustrate you the most every day, like perhaps your dresser or closet.
 You can make today a little better by spending just a few minutes decluttering and organizing things you use every day.

 One of the fastest ways for your home to become disorganized is you simply don’t know where to put things.
 And when you don’t know what to do with something, you set it down anywhere.
 And those areas become clutter magnets.

-Solution: Stop and take notice when you find yourself gravitating towards clutter spots with yet another pile of stuff.
+Stop and take notice when you find yourself gravitating towards clutter spots with yet another pile of stuff.
 Why are you setting things there instead of putting them away?
 Maybe your bills pile up on the coffee table because you don’t have a bill paying or recycling system.
 Maybe your kids toss coats and papers on the kitchen table because they don’t have designated hooks or routines to deal with things they bring home from school.
 Once you can identify why the problem is occurring, set aside time to set up a new system to take care of it.

-4. You are a perfectionist.
+Problem #4: You are a perfectionist.

 How could a perfectionist have clutter?
 Perfectionism paralyzes us.
 While we know we have clutter, we don’t feel equipped to deal with it perfectly so we do nothing.
 Maybe we don’t have the perfect organization system yet; we don’t have time to clean out the entire closet, or can’t decide what is most important to do first.

-Solution: Tell yourself it doesn’t have to be perfect; it just has to be better than it was.
+Tell yourself it doesn’t have to be perfect; it just has to be better than it was.
 You may never have enough time to clean up or reorganize an entire room at once, but try spending 15 minutes a day tackling one small area like a counter or table top.
 It doesn’t matter which one you start with, just start with something and make it better than it was.

 What are some reasons you have clutter problems?
 What could you do today to get started on a solution?

-Share your solutions with us!
+Share your solutions with us in the comments below!